utopia-rise/godot-kotlin-jvm/docs/src/doc/getting-started/setting-up.md

 # Setting-up

 This page illustrates how to set-up a project with Godot/Kotlin JVM.
-Currently, there are two ways to create a new project: [using a custom IntelliJ IDEA plugin](#setting-up-using-intellij-idea-project-wizard) or [manually](#setting-up-manually).
+Currently, there are three ways to create a new project: [directly from the Godot editor](#setting-up-using-the-godot-editor),  [using a custom IntelliJ IDEA plugin](#setting-up-using-intellij-idea-project-wizard) or [manually](#setting-up-manually).

-The recommended solution is using the custom IntelliJ IDEA plugin.

 ## Setting-up using the Godot editor.